 Why did Spirit of Tasmania move to Geelong?

 The new Spirit of Tasmania Quay terminal in Geelong features easy vehicle access, with dedicated drop off/pick up zones and ample undercover parking.
-You can enjoy the boardwalk looking over Corio Quay if you arrive before check in or relax in the comfortable lounge areas with free-Wi-Fi and a drink from the café.
+If you arrive before check in, you can enjoy the boardwalk looking over Corio Quay or relax in the comfortable lounge areas with free-Wi-Fi and a drink from the café.

 How much are Spirit of Tasmania ticket fares?

-There are a range of ticket options available on board Spirit of Tasmania.
+There are a range of ticket options available for the Spirit of Tasmania.

-Prices differ depending on whether you are travelling at day or night, the seasonal popularity, what you are travelling with (e.g. a car, motorhome, campervan, motorbike, bicycle, pet), and whether you are booking a cabin or a recliner.
+Prices depend on whether you're travelling at day or night, the seasonal popularity, what you are travelling with (e.g. a car, motorhome, campervan, motorbike, bicycle, pet), and whether you're booking a cabin or a recliner.

 RACV Members can save 10 per cent off Spirit of Tasmania passenger fares when booking through RACV.*